 The medium size segment can be found in the industry and automation as well as in drive trains for electric vehicles, therefore mostly induction motors and synchronous motors with permanent magnets.Motor with squirrel-cage rotor and integrated frequency converter

-The new energy efficiency standards and the desire to constantly increase the current density without exceeding the maximum temperatures oblige the ventilation of the newer machines to be optimally designed.
+The new energy efficiency standards and the desire to constantly increase the current density without exceeding the maximum temperatures make it necessary to optimally design the ventilation of the newer machines.

-At the beginning of the industrial age, power density of medium machines was much less; so that most of the existing surface of the casing was sufficient to remove the losses; for smallest and small machines, this is still a good practise case.
+At the beginning of the industrial age, power density of medium machines was much less; so that most of the existing surface of the casing was sufficient to remove the losses; for the smallest and small machines, this is still good practicse .
 Cooling fans enable an extension of the casing surface and a better heat transfer per convection.
-An active cooling with a fan, with a water mantel will enable much better heat transfer per forced convection.
+An active cooling with a fan or with a water loop will enable much better heat transfer per forced convection.

-Measurements are much easier to realize than for large machines.
+Measurements are much easier to carry out than for large machines.
 Usually series of measurements are available, which enable a good validation of the calculation results.
 The main reason for discrepancy between measured and calculated temperatures is usually the input of the iron losses and of the magnet losses.

-When the stator of a motor is equipped with a water mantel than the current density can be doubled for low speed rotors and low iron losses and even tripled for high speed rotors and high iron losses.
-For motors with a magnet excitation of the rotor, the thermal challenge is no more the temperature of the insulation of the stator winding, it is the temperature of the magnets.
-Accordingly the estimation of the magnet losses is of the utmost importance.
+When the stator of a motor is equipped with a water jacket then the current density can be doubled for low- speed rotors and low iron losses and even tripled for high-speed rotors and high iron losses.
+For motors with a magnet excitation of the rotor, the thermal challenge is no longer the temperature of the insulation of the stator winding, it is the temperature of the magnets.
+Accordingly, the estimation of the magnet losses is of the utmost importance.